 To keep from dropping the prop nut, use one of those mesh wallet bags that hang around your neck.
 Slide it over the loosened prop nut and unscrew it the rest of the way off the shaft.
 Use the mesh bag the same way you'd use a dish towel to open a really tight juice can lid.
 When the nut comes off, it drops neatly into the mesh bag.
 The mesh bag is either looped around your neck or anchored to a cleat.
 Of the two methods of anchoring, tethering to a cleat works better.
 A cord wrapped around your neck can become a garrote.
 As you unwind the nut, the cord winds tighter and tighter.

 Next do the propeller.
-Loop several wraps of parachute cord around the base of one of the blades, then knot it tightly.
+Loop several wraps of parachute cord around the base of one of the blades.
+Knot it tightly.
 Don't worry about being able to untie the knot.
-The cord costs less than a propeller.
+If you can't break the knot's back and have to cut the cord, it costs significantly less than a propeller.
 Do a second blade the same way.
 Because of the weight, the bitter end is secured on deck.